Aliases for DAPK1 Gene

 Death-associated protein kinase 1 is a positive mediator of gamma-interferon induced programmed cell death.
 DAPK1 encodes a structurally unique 160-kD calmodulin dependent serine-threonine kinase that carries 8 ankyrin repeats and 2 putative P-loop consensus sites.
 It is a tumor suppressor candidate.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2013]

 GeneCards Summary for DAPK1 Gene

-DAPK1 (Death-Associated Protein Kinase 1) is a Protein Coding gene.
-Diseases associated with DAPK1 include pediatric lymphoma and central nervous system lymphoma.
-Among its related pathways are Pathways in cancer and Glioma.
+DAPK1 (Death Associated Protein Kinase 1) is a Protein Coding gene.
+Diseases associated with DAPK1 include triple-receptor negative breast cancer and cervical cancer, somatic.
+Among its related pathways are Pathways in cancer and Apoptotic cleavage of cellular proteins.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is MYLK4.

 UniProtKB/Swiss-Prot for DAPK1 Gene